ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.
+Unless otherwise specified, the fields above must be fully populated.

 ### 3.3 Back Data